mikecroucher/awesome-MATLAB/README.md

 * [MATLAB Mobile](http://uk.mathworks.com/products/matlab-mobile/) - MATLAB on Android and iOS mobile phones and tablets.
 * [Raspberry Pi Support from MATLAB](http://uk.mathworks.com/hardware-support/raspberry-pi-matlab.html) - Acquire sensor and image data from your connected Raspberry Pi.

+## Image Processing and Computer Vision

+* [MatConvNet](http://www.vlfeat.org/matconvnet/) - MatConvNet is a MATLAB toolbox implementing Convolutional Neural Networks (CNNs) for computer vision applications.
+It is simple, efficient, and can run and learn state-of-the-art CNNs.
+Many pre-trained CNNs for image classification, segmentation, face recognition, and text detection are available.
+* [Piotr's Image and Video Toolbox](https://github.com/pdollar/toolbox) - This toolbox is meant to facilitate the manipulation of images and video in Matlab.
+Its purpose is to complement, not replace, Matlab's Image Processing Toolbox, and in fact it requires that the Matlab Image Toolbox be installed.
+* [VLFeat](http://www.vlfeat.org/) - The VLFeat open source library implements popular computer vision algorithms specializing in image understanding and local features extraction and matching.It is written in C for efficiency and compatibility, with interfaces in MATLAB for ease of use, and detailed documentation throughout.

 ## Interfacing with other languages

 * [C/C++ mex routines](http://uk.mathworks.com/help/matlab/write-cc-mex-files.html) - C/C++ MEX file lets you call C/C++ functions from within MATLAB.